Using Terraform Cloud with CDKTF Python Projects

 Begin by scaffolding a Python CDKTF project with remote execution explicitly disabled at the CLI level.
 This prevents accidental local state initialization.
 Terraform Cloud API authentication must flow exclusively through environment variables.
 Never embed tokens in configuration files or version control.

-CLI: Initialize the project scaffold with remote backend routing disabled.
+CLI: Initialize the project scaffold.

 cdktf init --template=python --local=false